Why Dogs Bark and Lunge on Leash

 - If you haven’t done so already, spay or neuter your dog.

-- If your dog is friendly and social off leash, provide him with daily off-leash play with other dogs.
-Make it a point to let him off his leash to play as a reward for sitting first.
+- If your dog is friendly and social off leash, provide them with daily off-leash play with other dogs.
+Make it a point to let them off his leash to play as a reward for sitting first.
 This can greatly reduce on-leash frustration.

 If you can’t take a class and your own efforts aren’t successful, contact SF SPCA’s board-certified veterinary behavior specialist.
 Don’t live in the Bay Area?
 Search locally for a veterinary behavior specialist (Dip ACVB), a Certified Applied Animal Behaviorist (CAAB or ACAAB), or a Certified Professional Dog Trainer (CPDT).